aoruize/aoruize/README.md

 Currently building [Space](https://getspace.so).
 Previously cofounded [Eden](https://eden.so/), bootstrapped to $600K ARR.

-I also make videos with Ari on [YouTube](https://www.youtube.com/@matt-ari) (21K subscribers) where we build things in public and share what we learn.
+I also make videos on the [Matt & Ari YouTube channel](https://www.youtube.com/@matt-ari) (21K subscribers) where we build things in public and share what we learn.

 Most of my work lives in private repos across [@eden-suite](https://github.com/eden-suite) and [@Matt-and-Ari](https://github.com/Matt-and-Ari).
 Here's what I'm working on and what I've shipped: